 To give a further boost to the non-conventional energy sector, #Budget2021 proposes provide additional capital infusion of `1,000 crores to Solar Energy Corporation of India and `1,500 crores to Indian Renewable Energy Development Agency.— Ministry of Renewable Energy (MNRE) (@mnreindia) February 1, 2021

-In light of developing renewable energy, India has grand plans to make 100GW solar production of solar energy a reality by 2022.
+In light of developing renewable sources, India has grand plans to make 100GW production of solar energy a reality by 2022.
 However, to make this possible, India will require investments leading up to Rupees 1.75 Lakh Crore.
 37GW of Solar Energy have already been set up.